 Dr. Somesh Roy earned a five-year $550,000 award from the National Science Foundation CAREER program for the project “CAREER: A scalable multiscale modeling framework to explore soot formation in reacting flows.”

 Drs.
 Brooke Mayer and Anthony Parolari are leading research as part of a $3.8 million U.S. Department of Defense grant for the "In Defense of Water" program.
 Learn more.

 Dr. Brandon Tefft received $1.9 million from the National Institutes of Health for the project, "Transcriptomics of adherent endothelial cells for improved endothelialization of small-diameter vascular grafts".
 Learn more here.

 Dr. Le Zhou received $200,000 from the National Science Foundation for the project, “ERI: Manufacturability of Novel High Temperature Aluminum Alloys Through Additive Manufacturing Cycle.”

 Dr. Henry Medeiros received a National Science Foundation (NSF) CAREER Award for his work to improve autonomous robotic systems' ability to model agricultural crops.

 Dr. Ayman EL-Refaie received $5 million from Department of Energy for research to develop the next generation of electric-drive drivetrains.

-Dr. Anthony Parolari discusses a new study he co-authored that shows pandemics are more likely than we may think, WUWM
+Dr. Anthony Parolari talked to WUWM about a study that shows pandemics are more likely than we may think.

-Dean Kristina Ropella discussed the importance of diversity in engineering with the Milwaukee Journal Sentinel.
+Dean Kristina Ropella discussed diversity in engineering with the Milwaukee Journal Sentinel.